Best Practices for Shipping Samples and Libraries for Next Generation Sequencing

 Shipping to the United States

 Shipments from around the world to the United States frequently arrive without any issue or hold up at customs.
 A small percentage of shipments do get held.
-To reduce this chance even further, include the following letter in your shipping documents both inside and outside the shipping container:
+To reduce this chance, consult your local international courier to see what they require before you ship.
+To minimize the chance of any issues, include the following letter in your shipping documents both inside and outside the shipping container.
+Having the letter outside the container makes it more easily visible to U.S. Customs and/or USDA inspectors.
+Edit the letter based on your specific samples:

-Contents of this package are non-Infectious, non-Hazardous, not an etilogic agent, not for human consumption.
+Contents of this package are non-Infectious, non-Hazardous, not an etiologic agent, and not for human consumption.
 Shipment consists of sterile DNA for scientific analysis only.
 The material contains small pieces of genomic DNA suspended in sterile water.
 The material was not generated by microbial fermentation.
 The product is purified and does not contain animal or cell derived materials or additives.
 The material is non-toxic, non-hazardous and nonpathogenic.
+It contains no known pathogens or viruses and is not hazardous to human health.
+It is not a biohazard, and in case of damage and release, it will not affect other organisms.
+It is safe for air transport and all substances comply with applicable regulations.
 The end use is for research purposes only, namely the generation of sequencing data by:

 [ENTER NAME, ADDRESS and PHONE NUMBER of SERVICE PROVIDER]